 Also in many states when you sign over your membership interest, it's recorded as a transfer and not a sale so there isn't any sales tax due.
 Plus it ensures a clean chain of title.
 But you don't want to sell more than 5 LLCs a year without talking to your CPA or financial adviser first.
 Find out more about LLCs here.

-Unlike LLCs, you can sign off of as many land trusts as you want without any extra ramifications.
+Unlike LLCs, there aren't any limits, you can sign off of as many land trusts as you want without any extra ramifications.
 Here's the details about land trusts.

 SIMULTANEOUS CLOSING consists of 2 contracts, 2 sales and 2 closings.